Home » Least Crowded Beaches In Florida Panhandle Area

 St. George Island

 Another one of my favorite beaches on Florida’s Gulf Coast.
-Really a step back in time, you will not find a bunch of high rises, but you will find cute beach houses available for rent through VRBO.
+Really a step back in time, you will not find a bunch of high rises, but you will find cute beach houses.

 At the east end of the island, you will find St. George Island State Park with crystal clear water, wild sand dunes, and shallow waters in many areas.
 Plenty of picnic tables, nature trails and unspoiled beaches wait for you to explore.